Long distance thru-hikes and pilgrimages are addicting – I know because I caught the bug after I finished the Camino de Santiago in 2012.

 The right backpack for a long multi-day hike is essential:

-For many of these hikes, you are staying in hostels, guesthouses, or sometimes camping.
+For many of these thru hikes, you are staying in hostels, guesthouses, or sometimes camping.
 I recommend you bring a sleep sheet with you – it’s small, lightweight, and perfect for a thru-hike.
 I also like to bring a down quilt for thru-hikes with chillier weather.

 Laundry Gear

-Thru hikes mean packing light and washing out hiking clothes often.
+Thru-hiking means packing light and washing out hiking clothes often.
 Make sure you take some laundry gear.

 First Aid